Fundamental representation: Explanation

 that there exists a set of fundamental weights, indexed by the vertices of the Dynkin diagram, such that any dominant integral weight is a non-negative integer linear combination of the fundamental weights.
 The corresponding irreducible representations are the fundamental representations of the Lie group.
 From the expansion of a dominant weight in terms of the fundamental weights one can take a corresponding tensor product of the fundamental representations and extract one copy of the irreducible representation corresponding to that dominant weight.

 Other uses

-Outside of Lie theory, the term fundamental representation is sometimes loosely used to refer to a smallest-dimensional faithful representation, though this is also often called the standard or defining representation (a term referring more to the history, rather than having a well-defined mathematical meaning).
+In mathematical physics, the term fundamental representation is also used to refer to the defining representation of a matrix Lie group or matrix Lie algebra, that is, its standard representation as a subgroup of $\operatorname{GL}(n,\C)$ or subalgebra of $\mathfrak{gl}(n,\mathbb{C})$.
+The complex conjugate of the fundamental representation is known as the antifundamental (or anti-fundamental) representation.
+Although the distinction between the fundamental and the antifundamental representation is a matter of convention, these two are often non-equivalent, because each of them is a complex representation.